nodejs/node/doc/api/modules.markdown

 Modules; see 'Addons' below. `'index.js'` allows one to package a module as a directory.

+Additionally, a `package.json` file may be used to treat a folder as a module, if it specifies a `'main'` field.
+For example, if the file at `./foo/bar/package.json` contained this data:

+    { "name" : "bar",
+      "version" : "1.2.3",
+      "main" : "./lib/bar.js" }

+then `require('./foo/bar')` would load the file at `'./foo/bar/lib/bar.js'`.
+This allows package authors to specify an entry point to their module, while structuring their package how it suits them.

 `require.paths` can be modified at runtime by simply unshifting new paths onto it, or at startup with the `NODE_PATH` environmental variable (which should be a list of paths, colon separated).